 Everyone loves plants.
 In fact, studies show that having greenery around us is comforting and improves our mood.
 Not only are plants beautiful to look at, but they also freshen up the air and can filter out those musty office odors.
 Given their need for watering and pruning, plants also give you a concrete task to look forward to other than your current job.
 Even if your office doesn’t have windows, there are many low-maintenance houseplants that will do just fine with your office lights and minimal care.
 For instance, try some English ivy, succulents like aloe vera, or a snake plant.

 Your office may already have some art, but that abstract color painting will get old fast.
 Consider hanging up some new decorations that you picked out yourself, like art from a local street vendor or made by your kids.
 Alternately, be adventurous and decorate with your own artwork or photography.
 Every time you look at it, you’ll be inspired by your own accomplishments.
 Not an artist?
 No problem.
-You can create custom decals to adorn your walls and windows.
+You can create custom decals at Stickeryou to adorn your walls and windows.
 These are both creative and unique, and colleagues will stop and admire your art skills.

 3. Change Your Furniture